top of page

 Fellow on Public Policy

-Amiya Bansal is a junior at Notre Dame High School in San José.
-She serves as the District 6 Youth Commissioner where she initiates change through policy in her city.
+Amiya Bansal is an incoming student at UC Berkeley.
+She serves as the San Jose District 6 Youth Commissioner where she initiates change through policy in her city.
 She is actively involved in local politics as she is an intern for the Mayor of San José as well as for congressional candidate, Sam Liccardo.
 She intends to pursue a career in government and in her free time, you can catch her listening to Rap and R&B in her car!

 1701627413790_edited.jpg